VA App Brings Offline Access to Rural Veterans’ Health Records

 It also helps veterans by letting those receiving care view trends in their health data, which aims to help them “better understand the importance of their treatment plans.”

-So far, the app has largely been successful and is now live across all six facilities that use the Federal Electronic Health Records (EHR), the VA said.
+So far, the app has largely been successful and is now live across all six facilities that use the Federal Electronic Health Record (EHR), the VA said.

 “From Aug.
 22 through mid-September, 97% of the nearly 1,400 transactions conducted in the app – such as opening a patient chart, submitting a lab order, or saving a note – were completed in under two seconds,” the VA said.